datirium/scidap-satellite/README.md

 - `defaultLocations.airflow` and `defaultLocations.pgdata` define the locations for airflow configuration and PostreSQL database files correspondingly.
 If they are set as relative paths, they by default will be resolved based on the `satelliteSettings.systemRoot`.
 However, for macOS bundle if `satelliteSettings.systemRoot` was changed from the **Satellite data directory** parameter in the **Common** settings tab, the `defaultLocations.airflow` and `defaultLocations.pgdata` won't be re-evaluated.
 If needed they can be configured independently using two separate parameters **Airflow data directory** and **Database data directory** in the **Advanced** settings tab, as the user might need to change the location only for his analyses data (on a external hard-drive, etc) while keeping the whole system run on the same machine with the same configurations.
 - `satelliteSettings` section is mainly used by NJS-Client.
 On macOS `rcServerToken` shouldn't be set, as it will be read from Keychain. `systemRoot` defines the location where all analyses data will be saved.
 If it's set as a relative path, it will be resolved based on the user's home directory.
 - all parameters from `airflowSettings` section will be applied to `airflow scheduler` and `cwl-airflow api`.
-It may include any valid parameter from `airflow.cfg` in a form of `"section.parameter": "value"`.
+It may include any valid parameter from `airflow.cfg` in a form of `"section__parameter": "value"`.
 - all parameters from `aria2cSettings` section will be applied to `aria2c`.
 It may include any valid for Aria2c argument in a form of `"--flag": "value"`.
 - `databaseSettings` section defines parameters for the running PostgreSQL database, that is always bound to `127.0.0.1` so it's safe keep default values unless additional security measures needed.
 - `devel` section defines parameters used during developing.
-Currently, it includes only `simulation` parameter, which allows to shortcut CWL-Airflow API without triggering any DAGs.
+Currently, it includes `simulation` parameter, which allows to shortcut CWL-Airflow API without triggering any DAGs, and `mac_update_from_devel` that makes application search for development updates versions.

 ```yaml